We are dedicated to easing the suffering of children in the Greater Los Angeles area, whether due to disease, disability, abuse, neglect or poverty.

 The Everychild Foundation has caused a ripple effect in the community and beyond beginning with its success in leveraging its grants.
 Everychild seeks to fund projects that are prototypes and can inspire replication either within the community, nationwide or even worldwide.

 Everychild has also served as a catalyst for multiple other philanthropic acts both among individual members and beyond, creating a “philanthropic multiplier effect.”
 For example, individual Everychild members have often made gifts to the grant runner-up candidates.
 This began with Advisory Board Member, Gregory Mitchell, CEO and President of California National Bank arranging for the bank to fund Stone Soup’s after school programs, followed by Member Jane Wurwand and The Dermalogica Foundation funding the Mar Vista Family Center’s expansion project.
-Most recently, Member Monica Rosenthal and other Everychild members provided the funds to allow Inner City Arts to realize its new theater project.
+On another occasion, Member Monica Rosenthal and other Everychild members provided the funds to allow Inner City Arts to realize its new theater project.
 The Rosenthals also funded the John Tracy Clinic’s Sound Beginnings program to screen newborns for hearing loss.
 If detected early, such losses can be completely curable with cochlear implants.

 But the ripple effects do not end there.
 While most private foundations have, at most, a handful of people reviewing their grant applications, Everychild has a team of 20 trained by a professional consultant, plus the consultant herself.
 This has helped Everychild to garner a reputation as having one of the most thorough grant review processes in Los Angeles.
 Directors at other prestigious local foundations have stated that if a project can survive Everychild’s review process, it must possess merit.
 Consequently, a number of these projects have received the attention of other philanthropists in the community, resulting in significant grants.

 Family members of Everychild women have also become inspired by the foundation and its accomplishments.
-While they do not directly participate in the grant selection process, they are encouraged to attend project dedication events, salons and other events.
+While they do not directly participate in the grant selection process, they are encouraged to attend ground breakings, project openings, salons and other events.
 Many family members have expressed how much they have learned by attending these events and how it has stimulated discussion at their dinner tables about children’s issues and philanthropy.
 Invariably, the result has been an increase in charitable activities of their own and more thoughtful investigation beforehand.